bromsk/BayesInPython/docs/02-GLMMsInR.md

 In this version of the model, we acknowledge that sampling on different days of the season adds to the variability of the moth counts, and that counts from the same sampling date are more similar than for a different date.
 In this model, however,  the correlation between sampling dates is ignored.

-This model is included here because it is important to think about whether you have nested or crossed random effects (if applicable).
+This model is included here because it is important to think about whether you have nested or crossed random effects (if applicable) because the options may lead to _very_ different estimates of your uncertainty.
 Here, we are assuming crossed random effects because Java island is fairly homogeneous in terms of weather and ecosystem so it may make sense for all samples from one date to be grouped together.
 However, one could also argue for nested RE's for this case study.

 This model allows us to include sampling date in our model as a random effect and still fit the model quickly in a frequentist framework.